broadinstitute/cromwell/README.md

 For that purpose, tags are mutable, in a sense that the image they point to can change, while the tag name stays the same.
 While this is very convenient in some cases, using mutable, or "floating" tags in WDL affects the reproducibility of the WDL file: the same WDL using "ubuntu:latest" run now, and a year, or even a month from now will actually run with different docker images.
 This has an even bigger impact when Call Caching is turned on in Cromwell, and could lead to false positive cache hits.
 Docker provides another way of identifying an image version, using the specific digest of the image.
-The digest is guaranteed to be different if 2 images have the same byte content.
+The digest is guaranteed to be different if 2 images have different byte content.
 For more information see https://docs.docker.com/registry/spec/api/#/content-digests
-A docker image with digest can be referenced as follow :
+A docker image with digest can be referenced as follows :
     ubuntu@sha256:71cd81252a3563a03ad8daee81047b62ab5d892ebbfbf71cf53415f29c130950
 The above image refers to a specific image of ubuntu, that does not depend on a floating tag.
-A wdl containing this docker image run now and a year from now will run on the exact same image.
+A WDL containing this Docker image run now and a year from now will run on the exact same image.

 In order to remove the possibility of false positive, Cromwell takes the following approach regarding floating docker tags.